spechticus/event_streaming_toy_example/README.md

-The Spark job serialises the more ephemeral `.ndjson` files from the staging area into more permanent Parquet files, which are partitioned by **year, month, day, and language**, thereby combining a day's worth of staging files and clustering them by language_id
+The Spark job serialises the more ephemeral `.ndjson` files from the staging area into more permanent Parquet files, which are partitioned by **year, month, day, and language**, thereby combining a day's worth of staging files and clustering them by language_id.
-//TODO: Check discrepancy in clustering strategy between
-//Architecture diagram (only by day), and actual Glue script (by hour).

 > [!IMPORTANT] > **Differences between Toy Example and Local Mock Up:**
+> To better see the results, the staging layer of the Toy Example additionally opens up a "minute"
+> clustering layer / subfolder to better illustrate the example without the
+> user having to let the script run for several hours.

+> [!IMPORTANT] > **Differences between Toy Example and Local Mock Up:**
 > The **toy example** implements the Spark job as a local Python function, whereas the
 > **local mock up** mocks up an AWS Glue instance in Localstack.

 The Spark job writes the Parquet files to the `output/datalake/processed` folder.

-//TODO: What about the Watermark file mentioned in the Architecture diagram?
-//Are we just de-duplicating the batch itself in the Spark job?
+> [!WARNING] > Discrepancy between the Architecture diagram and the code
+> While the Architecture diagram lists a Watermark file as a possibility to
+> deduplicate the transformed data, I decided to only duplicate the transformed
+> batch internally to avoid bloat (see discussion section below.)

 From here on, the data can be processed fast and reliably, given the versatility of Parquet files.